 2. Set Goals for Your Career

 Have a goal for your job and career.
-What do you want to accomplish at work in 2017?
+What do you want to accomplish at work in 2020?
 Do you want to make more money, get a promotion, or release a new product?
-Mine is to complete an outline and the first draft of my book on Love and Fear this year.
 Use your win list to evaluate what you want to accomplish this year in your career.

 3. Set Goals for Your Relationships

-Have at least one goal for the relationships in your life.
+Have at least one goal for the most important relationships in your life.
 Think about your family, your friends, your significant others.
-My goal for 2017 is to spend 20 days in the coming year with my grandson Ozzie.
+How can you help them achieve more?
+How can you give back to them?
+In what ways can you improve these relationships?

 4. Set Goals For Fun and Recreation

 Have a goal for fun and recreation.
-Mine is 135 free days.
+Mine is 135 free days in 2020.
 That means no work from midnight to midnight, including 30 vacation days with my wife.
-I also want to learn two children's songs on a guitar so I can sing them to my grandson, and to learn two magic tricks so I can entertain him.

 5. Set Goals for Fitness and Health

-What's a goal for you in terms of health and fitness?
+What’s a goal for you in terms of health and fitness?
 It might be running a marathon or achieving your ideal weight.
-It might be to become more flexible or strong.
-My goal for 2017 is to weigh 195 pounds or less, be able to do 40 pushups in a row, do 100 hours of yoga, and improve my posture.
+Perhaps it’s to become more flexible or strong.
+My goal for 2020 is to weigh 195 pounds or less by December 21st, be able to do 40 pushups in a row, do 100 hours of yoga, and improve my posture.

 6. Set Personal Goals

-Set personal goals for yourself.
+Set personal goals for yourself for the year.
 What is something you want to do, simply because you want to do it?
-This year, I'm going to commit to two hours a week to learn Spanish so I can talk to the people in Southern California where I live a lot more effectively than I currently do.
-I'm also going to read 50 books, and totally declutter and reorganize my office and my garage.
-What's a personal goal for you?
+This year, I’m going to commit to two hours a week to learn Spanish so I can talk to the people in Southern California where I live a lot more effectively than I currently do.
+I’m also going to read 50 books, and totally declutter and reorganize my office and my garage.
+What’s a personal goal for you?

 Remember, review your past year, really realize you’ve achieved a lot, and feel good about that.
 That’s building the poker chips of self-esteem that will allow you to take the risks you need to take in the new year to create your extraordinary life.